cketti/gankra.github.io/blah/c-isnt-a-language/index.md

 ## Case Study: MINIDUMP_HANDLE_DATA

-Microsoft is genuinely a master of this forward-compatability fuckery, to the extent that they even keep stuff they really care about layout-compatible *between architectures*.
+Microsoft is genuinely a master of this forward-compatibility fuckery, to the extent that they even keep stuff they really care about layout-compatible *between architectures*.
 An example I've recently been working with is [MINIDUMP_HANDLE_DATA_STREAM](https://docs.microsoft.com/en-us/windows/win32/api/minidumpapiset/ns-minidumpapiset-minidump_handle_data_stream) in `Minidumpapiset.h`.

 This API describes a versioned list of values.
 The list starts with this type: